oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

     The **Deploy SQL Firewall policy** panel opens.

-4. Select the following options:
+4. Select the following options carefully:

     - Enforcement scope: **SQL statements only**
     - Action on violations: **Block and log violations**
     - Audit for violations: **Off**.
 If you select **On**, the audit trail for your target database must be started.

-    *Be sure to select these options carefully!*

 5. Select **Deploy and enforce**.

    ![Deploy SQL Firewall policy dialog box](images/deploy-sql-firewall-policy.png "Deploy SQL Firewall policy dialog box")

-6. Notice that the status of the SQL Firewall policy changes to **Active**.
+6. Wait for the status of the SQL Firewall policy to change to **Active**.
+You may need to refresh the browser tab.

 7. To filter the allow-list, select the **Search and Filter** box, and then select **SQL text**.
 Enter **HCM1**, and then select **Apply filter**.